jotd666/amidar500/README.md

 - paint: missing bottom right corner
 - can paint corner with no painted neighbours
 - attack timeout is not accurate: level 1: too early
+- paint bonus level: paint when moving, not on update (avoids tricky stuff & missing paint)

 TODO: